Irchester Road. Knuston Spinney,

-We offer 24 hour nursing care for adults with physical disabilities, brain injury and early onset dementia.
+We offer 24 hour nursing care for adults with physical disabilities and brain injury.
 Some of our residents have a learning disability.

 Near the market town of Wellingborough in Northamptonshire, our centre is dedicated to ensuring the best quality of life for all our residents.
 We strive to maintain the mental and emotional wellbeing, dignity and privacy of everyone who stays with us, whether they need specialist support or general assistance with everyday living.

 Our caring, experienced team ensures everyone feels valued and important within the centre and and it’s our goal to help residents get back into the community or move into supported living environments as soon as they are able.

 Set in a rural location just a 10 minute walk from Wellingborough